samuel-barton/jupytertools/README.md

 The function is `darkPlot(x,y,style,color)`.
 This function is used to make plotting with matplotlib on dark themes, see https://github.com/dunovank/jupyter-themes, usable by changing the color of the frame, text, labels, and ticks of the plot.
+Beyond this, any time you wish to have custom colored plot frames with transparent backgrounds this function will do the trick.

     The arguments to darkPlot(...) mean the following. x       the array of values to be plotted along the x-axis of the plot